-2. When referring to the Internet or web pages, an index is a file named as index.htm, index.html, index.asp, or index.php.
+2. With the Internet and web pages, an index is a file named index.htm, index.html, index.asp, or index.php.
 The index file is the first file loaded when accessing a directory on a website.
-For example, when visiting Computer Hope at https://www.computerhope.com you are really accessing https://www.computerhope.com/index.htm since both addresses point to the same file.
+For example, when visiting Computer Hope at https://www.computerhope.com, you're accessing https://www.computerhope.com/index.htm since both addresses point to the same file.

 Suppose the index file was missing from the directory and directory indexing is not disabled in the .htaccess file.
 In this case, the visitor would see all directories and files in that directory instead of a web page or error message.

 Why are there different types of index files?

 The file extension used for the index file is dependent on the technology used for the website.
 For example, index.htm and index.html are both HTML only files.
 However, index.php is for a dynamic website that uses PHP (PHP: Hypertext Preprocessor) scripting language to create the page.

 If the directory contains multiple index files (e.g., index.html and index.php), the web server loads the highest priority index first.
 For example, if the server has the loading order index.htm, index.html, index.php, and then index.asp, it would use and load index.html.
 If you wanted the PHP file to be used instead, the index.html file would need to be deleted, or the server load order would need to be changed.